Fiat S.p.A.: Sergio Marchionne

 Sergio Marchionne was appointed CEO of Fiat in 2004 and initially he impressed investors.
 At the end of the 2005 financial year, the company saw its first profit in 17 quarters of €196M for the first 9 months of FY2006.

 Marchionne reduced Fiat's managerial bureaucracy refocused the business on markets and profit.
 While chairman, Luca di Montezemolo, dealt with politicians and unions, Marchionne rebuilt the car business.
 The success of the Grande Punto model was in large part responsible for the turnaround in Fiat's fortunes, but the award-winning 500 cemented it.
-Fiat formed a joint venture with India's TATA Motors, which has subsequently ended, and with China's Chery Motors which didn't conclude.
+Fiat formed a joint venture with India's Tata Motors, which has subsequently ended, and with China's Chery Motors which didn't conclude.
 In 2005 Fiat courted Ford, and returned to China with a joint venture GAC Fiat created in 2010.
 Under Marchionne Fiat also re-entered several large markets that it had exited years before, such as Mexico and Australia.

-"Fiat Group Automobiles S.p.A." was created on 1 February 2007 from Fiat Auto S.p.A.
+Fiat Group Automobiles (FGA) was created on 1 February 2007 from Fiat Auto.

-Simultaneously, the four divisions of Fiat Auto (Fiat, Alfa Romeo, Lancia and Fiat Veicoli Commerciali) were made into four Società per azioni, all controlled 100 percent by Fiat Group Automobiles.
+Simultaneously Fiat Automobiles, Abarth & C., Alfa Romeo Automobiles, Lancia Automobiles and Fiat Light Commercial Vehicles were created, all controlled 100 percent by Fiat Group Automobiles.
 The former brand directors became CEOs of the new societies, while the employees and production facilities remained under Fiat Group Automobiles.

-At the same time the Abarth brand was relaunched as Abarth & C. S.p.A., a fifth independent society again owned 100 percent by Fiat Group Automobiles.

 In December 2008 Marchionne announced Fiat had to become one of the top five automakers to survive in the long run.
 Under Marchionne's leadership, Fiat returned to Canadian and American markets with the new 500.
 However, since 2009, Marchionne has presided over a business that has experienced a loss in European market share from 9.3 to 6.2 percent.
 In December 2013, Marchionne announced that he intended to discontinue the Grande Punto so that the company could focus on "cool, high margin" Fiat 500 (2007) variants and the Fiat Panda.

-In 2010 John Elkann became the Chairman of Fiat SpA and shareholders approved a plan to demerger Fiat's capital goods businesses.
-Agricultural and construction equipment manufacturer CNH Global NV, truck maker Iveco, and the industrial and marine division of Fiat Powertrain Technologies were spun off into a new group on 1 January 2011.
-The parent company, Fiat Industrial S.p.A., was listed on the Milan stock exchange on 3 January 2011.
+In 2010 John Elkann became the Chairman of Fiat and shareholders approved a plan to demerger Fiat's capital goods businesses.
+Agricultural and construction equipment manufacturer CNH Global, truck maker Iveco, and the industrial and marine division of Fiat Powertrain Technologies were spun off into a new group on 1 January 2011.
+The parent company, Fiat Industrial, was listed on the Milan stock exchange on 3 January 2011.